Richard Childress Racing

 July 2, 2014

 The 2014 Goodwood Festival of Speed is in the books.
-ECR Engine's Danny Lawrence received a special award from Lord Charles March.
+ECR Engine's Danny Lawrence honored for his role in NASCAR participation.

 Day No. 2 of the Goodwood #FOS is in the books here in Chichester U.K. The RCR entries of Kerry Earnhardt (No. 3 GM Goodwrench Chevy Monte Carlo) and Max Papis (No. 3 Dow Chevy SS) made two runs ‘up the Hillclimb’ thrilling the nearly 100,000 spectators with a bit of NASCAR flavor.
 Earnhardt, who’s making his third appearance at Goodwood, is a regular crowd favorite and proudly represented his Dad’s No. 3 with class during each of his demonstration runs up the hill.
 Papis, who is making a timed Hillclimb run, posted the 2nd fastest batch time in the morning run and topped the batch speed charts during the afternoon run.
 Of the 59 total competitors (all batches combined) making timed runs, Papis posted the 12th fastest overall time; an impressive showing for sure.
 Check back with us tomorrow morning for an update for more updates from the on-track action from Day 3 at the Festival of Speed.